Our Leadership Team

 Elizabeth Perlman (she/her)

-Elizabeth has a BA in Media Arts & Film and a Masters in Transformative Arts, the study of creative expression as a tool for personal growth.
-She is also a certified Group Leader in The Amherst Writing Method and a member of the Board of Directors of Amherst Writers & Artists.
-Before launching TIWP in 2013, Elizabeth worked for over ten years as a graphic designer and art director in the advertising industry.
+Elizabeth has a BA in Media Arts and a Masters in Transformative Arts, the study of creative expression for healing, connection, and growth.
+She is also a certified Group Leader in The Amherst Writing Method.
+Before launching TIWP in 2013, Elizabeth worked for over a decade as a graphic designer and art director in the advertising industry.

 Gretchen Cion (she/her)